nesk/ImgurKit/README.md

 ### Album and Image models

-* The non-basic classes should return non-basic images but this requires to make two request to Imgur, the user must be warned about this
+* The non-basic classes should return non-basic albums/images but this requires to make two request to Imgur, the user must be warned about this

 ### IKClient

 * Enable anonymous navigation
 * Add rate limits informations
 * The various `sharedInstance...` class methods are confusing.
-Those should be removed and two clients must be created with a single `sharedClient` class method for each one.
-Each client will have a different base URL (one for the commercial endpoints, the other for the free ones).
-The client ID and secret will be set through a method which could be used only once.

-### IKBasicAlbum

-* Should the `deletehash` property be in read/write access?
+They must be removed and replaced by a single method.

 ### IKAlbum